saaimulation/Project-Aero/sprint-3D-printing/README.md

 Using the original model with all the chamfers and fillets, with no slots, at a scale of 15%

 # 🎁 BONUS!
-Mini F1 Wing Keychains
+Mini F1 Wing Keychains!!

 In the middle of doing these prints, I had an idea:
 what if I scaled the front wing *all the way down* into a keychain?